 Preparing for your trek before you head out for your trip can make a huge difference.
 You will be ready for any situation and successfully execute your trekking without hassle.
 Here are some safety tips you can adopt before you head out for your trek:

 Know what trek you are going on

 It is crucial to research your trek before you go.
-Please go through the itinerary and check out its difficulty rating, the best season to go, and dangers that may occur during the trek.
+Please go through the itinerary and check out its difficulty rating, the best season to go to, and the dangers that may occur during the trek.
 It would be best if you got the answers to these questions before booking a tour.

 Trekking group size

 Sure, trekking alone gives you all the freedom and peace of mind.
 However, for your safety, it is best to trek with a partner or a guide.
-It is even better if you’re hiking with a group of 4-7 people.
+It is even better to hike with a group of 4-7 people.

 Trekking in Nepal means walking for days in highly isolated places and some of the highest mountains of Nepal.